BlueBrain/Brayns/python/doc/source/usage_usepythonapi.rst

 Further information
 -------------------

-For further information about the API, refer to the different API pages.
+For further information about the API, please refer to the API reference :ref:`brayns-label`.